Fellowship Programs in the Department of Dermatology

 - Dermatopathology Fellowship Program

 The Dermatopathology Fellowship Program is a joint endeavor between the Departments of Dermatology and Pathology, but the program coordinator and program director (Ronald P. Rapini, M.D.) are situated in the Department of Dermatology.
 We are accredited for one fellow per year, and this is a one-year program.
 Please be advised that there are two other separate dermatopathology fellowship programs in Houston with which we have some joint teaching activities in dermatology or pathology, one at MD Anderson Cancer Center and the other at Baylor College of Medicine.
 You may wish to apply to those programs also, because dermatopathology is very competitive.
 Most of the skin specimens (about 20,000 per year) are examined at our independent laboratory at the Houston Medical Center (HMC) location at 6655 Travis Street every afternoon.
 Our fellows with a dermatology background receive training in general pathology in the mornings at Memorial Hermann-Texas Medical Center and Methodist Hospital.
 Fellows with a pathology background receive training in general dermatology in the mornings primarily at our HMC outpatient clinic.
-Candidates for the fellowship must have completed ACGME-accredited programs in either Dermatology or Pathology prior to beginning the Dermatopathology Fellowship.
-There is no match program in dermatopathology, and there is no universal nationally accepted timeline for dermatopathology fellowship applications, unfortunately.

 Department of Dermatology